facebookresearch/fairseq/README.md

 A       0 1 3 3 5 6 6 10 8 8 8 11 12
 ```

-This generation script produces four types of outputs: a line prefixed with *S* shows the supplied source sentence after applying the vocabulary; *O* is a copy of the original source sentence; *H* is the hypothesis along with an average log-likelihood and *A* are attention maxima for each word in the hypothesis (including the end-of-sentence marker which is omitted from the text).
+This generation script produces four types of outputs: a line prefixed with *S* shows the supplied source sentence after applying the vocabulary; *O* is a copy of the original source sentence; *H* is the hypothesis along with an average log-likelihood; and *A* is the attention maxima for each word in the hypothesis, including the end-of-sentence marker which is omitted from the text.

 Check [below](#pre-trained-models) for a full list of pre-trained models available.